 In the University of North Carolina, there was a study done after the crisis that revealed the following:

 “Lenders began originating massive numbers of high-risk mortgages from around 2004 to 2007, and loans from those vintage years exhibited higher default rates than loans created either before or after.”

-A study completed by John V Duca, John Muellbauer and Anthony Murphy revealed the housing crisis was caused by those risky mortgages.
+A study completed by John V Duca, John Muellbauer and Anthony Murphy revealed those risky mortgages caused the housing crisis.

 “Our findings indicate that swings in credit standards played a major, if not the major, role in driving the recent boom and bust in US house prices.”

-How does mortgage lending from 2004 to 2007 compare to today’s lending for mortgages?
+How does mortgage lending from 2004 to 2007 compared to today’s lending for mortgages?